 2. The Flat Line

 Looks like: “You’re fine.
 Be strong.
 Don’t let it bother you.”

 This may be the most obvious trap.
 This is when you encourage someone to explicitly push down their feelings.
 When we’re doing this, we may feel like we’re being helpful, but we’re really asking people to close down, rather than open up.

 Looks like: “Come on – think of all those people starving in the world.”

 With The Balance, we may feel that we’re helping people to get some perspective.
 However, everyone’s experience of the world is subjective: pain is pain is pain.
-The privileged princess’ experience over the death of her chihuahua, and the rickshaw driver’s despair at loss of day’s work from a broken wheel, may be identical physiologically.
+Let’s take a privileged princess and a rickshaw driver.
+Say the princess’ pet chihuahua breaks a leg and the rickshaw driver’s brakes a wheel and now his family won’t eat for three days.
+These scenarios may be identical physiologically for the princess and the driver.
 When empathising, we must put aside our objective evaluations of someone’s relative situation in life, and attempt to connect with their deeper state.

 Try instead: “Tell me how you feel about this.”

 Looks like: “You’re amaze-balls, the most incredible person I know!”